dukeoflaser/ActiveRecordAssociations/README.md

   has_many :characters
 end
 ```
-And here is our current database.
+And here is our current database schema.
 ```ruby
 ActiveRecord::Schema.define(version: 20160406024221) do